-- 23. For an auditor undertaking an initial audit engagement, and/or a situation where there has been a significant time lag since the issue of the latest audited financial report, and less extensive audit procedures applied in relation to forming an audit opinion on the financial report in the current financial period, the nature, timing and extent of the audit procedures may need to be more extensive.
-This may involve the auditor placing further emphasis on certain areas of the audit, but is not limited to, the following: - (a) understanding the entity and its environment and assessing the risks of material misstatement under ASA 315. - (b) consideration of procedures to obtain information for use in identifying the risks of material misstatement due to fraud under ASA 240 The Auditor's Responsibilities Relating to Fraud in and Audit of a Financial Report-Appendix 2. - (c) obtaining sufficient appropriate audit evidence under ASA 500 to support the directors' statement: - (i) enquiring of management as to the basis on which they have formed their opinion on solvency and evaluating the appropriateness of the assumptions on which this is based; - (ii) reviewing procedures and controls over cash flows, trading conditions, financial commitments etc that may affect cash flow e.g. collection of debtor days and budgetary forecasts and the ability of the entity to pay its debts as and when they fall due; - (iii) appropriateness of management's use of the going concern assumption in the preparation of the directors' statement under ASA 570; and - (iv) obtaining written representations under ASA 580 Written Representations from management based on the assertions made throughout the engagement. - (d) consideration of subsequent events under ASA 560 that may have the potential to affect the directors' statement.
+- 14.23.
+For an new auditor undertaking an initial audit engagement, and/or a situation where there has been a significant time lag since the issue of the latest audited financial report, and less extensive imited audit procedures applied in relation to forming an audit opinion on the financial report in the current financial period, the nature, timing and extent of the audit procedures may need to be more extensive.
+This may involve the auditor placing further emphasis on certain areas of the audit, but is not limited to, the following: - (a) uUnderstanding the entity and its environment and assessing the risks of material misstatement under ASA 315. - (a)(b) consideration of procedures to obtain information for use in identifying the risks of material misstatement due to fraud under ASA 240 The Auditor's Responsibilities Relating to Fraud in and Audit of a Financial Report-Appendix 2. - (b)(c) oObtaining sufficient appropriate audit evidence under ASA 500 to support the solvency statement by dDirectors' statement: - (i) enquiring of management as to the basis on which they have formed their opinion on solvency and evaluating the appropriateness of the assumptions on which this is based; - (ii) reviewing procedures and controls over cash flows, trading conditions, financial commitments etc that may affect cash flow e.g. collection of debtor days and budgetary forecasts and the ability of the entity to pay its debts as and when they fall due; - (iii) appropriateness of management's use of the going concern assumption in the preparation of the directors' solvency statement under ASA 570-Going Concern; and - (iv) obtaining written representations under ASA 580 Written Representations from management based on the assertions made throughout the engagement. - (e)(d) cConsideration of subsequent events under ASA 560-Subsequent Events that may have the potential to affect the dsolvency statement by Directors' statement.